-As we find out each time a major manufacturer decides to release a flagship phone without a microSD slot (we're looking at you, Galaxy S6), Android enthusiasts remain passionate about our options to expand internal storage.
-But how well your microSD card performs depends on its class and speed, as well as the capabilities of your phone.
+As we discover every time a major manufacturer decides to release a flagship phone without a microSD slot (we're looking at you, Samsung Galaxy S6), Android enthusiasts remain passionate about our options to expand internal storage.
+But how well your microSD card performs depends on the class and speed of the memory card, as well as the capabilities of your phone.
 Here, we tell you everything you need to know to help you pick the best microSD card for your Android device.

-Unfortunately, as we mentioned above, many smartphones don't have microSD slots and instead claim the on board internal storage is sufficient.
-And though from our perspective this seems ridiculous we need to ensure our device has a microSD card slot.
+Unfortunately, as we mentioned above, many smartphones don't have microSD slots and instead claim that the on-board internal storage is sufficient.
+And though from our perspective this seems ridiculous, we need to ensure our device has a microSD card slot.

 What's the difference between SDHC and micro SDXC?

 When buying a microSD card, you'll notice that it's either a micro SDXC or SDHC card.
 The difference between these two microSD formats is simply the amount of data they can store.
 SDHC (Secure Digital High Capacity) stores up to 32 GB of data, while SDXC (Secure Digital Extended Capacity) handles 64 GB and above.